EvidentSecurity/esp-sdk-python/docs/CustomSignaturesApi.md

 external_account_ids = [56] # list[int] | The external account IDs this custom signature should run for.
 If no accounts are selected the custom signature will not be run. identifier = 'identifier_example' # str | The identifier to use for the custom signature.
-Common format is AWS:- such as AWS:IAM-001 name = 'name_example' # str | The name of the custom signature risk_level = 'risk_level_example' # str | The risk-level of the problem identified by the custom signature.
+Common format is AWS:- such as AWS:IAM-001 name = 'name_example' # str | The name of the custom signature provider = 'provider_example' # str | The cloud provider this account is for risk_level = 'risk_level_example' # str | The risk-level of the problem identified by the custom signature.
 Valid values are low, medium, high include = 'include_example' # str | Related objects that can be included in the response:  organization, teams, external_accounts, definitions, suppressions, service See Including Objects for more information. (optional) description = 'description_example' # str | The description of the custom signature that is displayed on alerts (optional)